atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/cross-join-animated.md

 Why use a CROSS JOIN vs a UNION, LEFT JOIN, RIGHT JOIN, INNER JOIN, FULL OUTER JOIN?
 To help understand, Let’s think about the different questions they are asking.

-INNER join
+* **CROSS JOIN:** How many combinations of friends and connections do I have?

-* How many friends and connections do my friends who are on both on Facebook and LinkedIn have?
+* **UNION:** How many friends do my Facebook friends have and how many connections do my LinkedIn connections have?

-LEFT join

-* How many friends and connections do my Facebook friends have?
+* **LEFT join:** How many friends and connections do my Facebook friends have?
 (Regardless of if they are on LinkedIn)

-RIGHT join

-* How many friends and connections do my LinkedIn connections have?
+* **RIGHT join:** How many friends and connections do my LinkedIn connections have?
 (Regardless of if they are on facebook)

-FULL OUTER join

-* How many friends and connections do my Facebook friends or LinkedIn connections have?
+* **INNER join:** How many friends and connections do my friends who are on both on Facebook and LinkedIn have?

-UNION

-* How many friends do my Facebook friends have and how many connections do my LinkedIn connections have?
+* **FULL OUTER join:** How many friends and connections do my Facebook friends or LinkedIn connections have?

-CROSS JOIN

-* How many combinations of friends and connections do I have?